The Plans have been endorsed as follows:

 • Community frustration with on-going construction in this area has been noted and is being discussed with Development Victoria and relevant Council teams for consideration when preparing and assessing a Construction Management Plan.

-Council’s resolution on considering feedback to the draft plans is provided above.
+Council’s resolution on considering feedback to the draft plans was that Council:

 For further details, view a summary of written responses to the Plans for the Ivanhoe Water Tank site (Item 6.2, page 118 - 162)